 The most known Tuscan reds are Chianti, Brunello di Montalcino, Vino Nobile d Montepulciano, Bolgheri, and the so-called “super-Tuscans” (our apologies to fans of Carmignano and Rúfina wines, not as known perhaps due to their much smaller areas of production).

-Brunello di Montalcino: one of the finest Tuscan wines, it is grown a bit farther south, in a hotter climate.
-Brunellos are big, "dark" wines, 100% brunello (again, type of sangiovese), intensely flavorful and very ageable.
-Indeed, they require a minimum of 4 years post-production to go to market (a younger version of the same zone is the "Rosso di Montalcino").
+One of the finest Tuscan wines, Brunello di Montalcino is grown a bit farther south, in a hotter climate.
+Brunellos are big, “dark” wines, 100% brunello (again, type of sangiovese), intensely flavorful and very ageable.
+Indeed, they require a minimum of 4 years post-production to go to market (a younger version of the same zone is the “Rosso di Montalcino”).
 If you are looking for a fine Tuscan wine, Brunello is always a safe bet.

 Looking to taste some wine in Tuscany?
-We have, what is called in Italian, an "embarrassment of choices".
-Whether you want to visit the wineries of Bolgheri, enjoy a week exploring Chianti, or taste the wines of southern Tuscany, we have the perfect gastronomic getaway for you.
+We have, what is called in Italian, an “embarrassment of choices”.
+Whether you want to visit the wineries of Bolgheri, enjoy a week Living the Real Tuscan Dream, or taste the wines of southern Tuscany, we have the perfect gastronomic getaway for you.

 By Peg Kern